piotr-yuxuan/closeable-map/README.md

-A Clojure map which implements `java.io.Closeable`.
+A Clojure map that implements `java.io.Closeable`.

 # Installation